eanplatter/parseQueue/README.md

 After creating our POST request, we need to head over to the controller so that our users can create data on their own from the view.

 In the controller create a postData function.
 This function will take in our question from the view and pass it into the service.
-Refer to the chat app, it will have a very similar function.
+Refer to the chat app, it will have a very similar function. all the greend ots lost